Top 5 Cybersecurity Incident Response Metrics to Track

 Security vs. administrative tasks: How much time does your staff spend doing the specialized security operations you hired them to do?

 If these experts are spending hours on ticket management, email notification and other non-security work, you are not getting optimal return on your capital investment.
-This incident response metric can be significantly improved by leveraging a security automation and orchestration platform that can automatically resolve high volume, low complexity tasks—essentially administrative—tasks.
+This incident response metric can be significantly improved by leveraging a security automation platform that can automatically resolve high volume, low complexity tasks—essentially administrative—tasks.

 Download Now